intel/crd-reconciler-for-kubernetes/README.md

 There are two intermediate container images:

-- `kube-controllers-go-deps` -- contains only source dependencies, separate to speed up local dev iterations
+- `kube-controllers-go-dep` -- contains only source dependencies, separate to speed up local dev iterations

-- `kube-controllers-go` -- base image for all controller images, built on top of kube-controllers-go-deps.
+- `kube-controllers-go` -- base image for all controller images, built on top of kube-controllers-go-dep.

 ### Most useful Make targets